 r) to define the Company’s employees profit sharing amount;

-u) to exercise other legal duties or assigned to it by Shareholders’ Meeting, as well as to resolve on the cases not covered herein.
+x) to exercise other legal duties or assigned to it by Shareholders’ Meeting, as well as to resolve on the cases not covered herein;

 Article 20 – Advisory Committees.
-The Board of Directors may determine the creation of advisory committees to assist the respective members of the Board of Directors, as well as to define the corresponding structure and specific duties.
+The Board of Directors may determine the creation of advisory committees in addition to the Audit Committee provided for in Chapter V below, intended to assist the respective members of the Board of Directors, as well as to define the corresponding structure and specific duties.

 Section III – Board of Executive Officers